 Just what is lexomics?

 The term “lexomics” was originally coined to describe the computer-assisted detection of “words” (short sequences of bases) in genomes.
 When applied to literature as we do here, lexomics is the analysis of the frequency, distribution, and arrangement of words in large-scale patterns.
-More specifically as relating to our current suite of tools we have built and use, we segment text(s), count the number of times each word appears in each segment (or chunk), and then apply cluster analysis to build dendrograms (branching diagrams or trees) that show relationships between the chunks.
-Watch our Project Videos that introduce some of the problems we have been working on and watch our online demos as we apply our online tools to those tasks.
+More specifically as relating to our current suite of tools we have built and use, we segment text(s), count the number of times each word or character n-gram appears in each segment (or chunk), and then apply visualization and/or analysis tools (e.g., cluster analysis to show relationships between the chunks.

 Will lexomics replace me as a scholar?